Curriculum

 Reading

 We see reading as the most important skill for our children to master.
 Through reading they can discover, imagine and enjoy the world around them and beyond.
-As well as nurturing a love of reading, we aim to equip each child with the skills and confidence to read successfully at their level.
-See the Little Wandle Reading and Phonics Policy below.
+As well as nurturing a love of reading, we aim to equip each child to build up their reading miles with the skills and confidence to read successfully at their level.
+See the Little Wandle Reading and Phonics Policy in the policy tab of this website.

 FOUNDATION STAGE: RECEPTION

-In Reception children engage with a range of areas of Learning and Development, they are: ‘Prime Areas’ and ‘Specific Areas.’
+In Reception, children engage with the areas of Learning and Development, which are: ‘Prime Areas’ and ‘Specific Areas.’
 In Year 1 children begin to access the National Curriculum.
 The Foundation Stage curriculum is planned around:

 Prime areas: